 Each year the Executive Committee shall convene an Annual General Assembly.
-Article 15 – Extraordinary General Assembly
+Article 18 – Extraordinary General Assembly

-An extraordinary General Assembly may be called by the President or, in his or her absence, a Vice-President or on written request of two-thirds of the Board of Directors or upon the request of one third of the Full and Ordinary members of the Association.
+An extraordinary General Assembly may be called by the President or, in his or her absence, a Vice-President or on written request of two-thirds of the Board or upon the request of one third of the Full and Ordinary members of the Association.

 It shall be constituted and deliberate and operate like an ordinary General Assembly.
-Article 16 – Quorum.
+Article 19 – Quorum.
 Votes